NatronGitHub/Natron/INSTALL_LINUX.md

     make

-If everything has been installed and configured correctly, it should build without errors.
+If everything has been installed and configured correctly, it should build without errors. if you have both QT4 and QT5 installed qmake can generate errors, you can try

+    QT_SELECT=4 qmake -r
+    make

 If you want to build in DEBUG mode change the qmake call to this line: